Energy Code Connect

 Industry Trainings

-CEC's Environmental Hub 1219 State Street, Santa Barbara, CA, United StatesRegister Enjoy food, drinks, and great company at the third event in our High-Performance Happy Hour Series!
-Whether you're a homeowner, architect, or simply curious about high-performance design, join us to dive into the next generation of passive solar design principles.
-Event Description We all learned the principles of passive solar design in school – south facing orientation, strategic windows, thermal mass, etc., but the old rules don’t apply in the same way.
-Modern buildings should still incorporate passive strategies, including daylight and ventilation, but they need a new spin on the implementation to account for improved insulation, prevalence of […]
+CEC's Environmental Hub 1219 State Street, Santa Barbara, CA, United StatesRegister Enjoy food, drinks, and great company at the last event in our High-Performance Happy Hour Series!
+Whether you're a homeowner, architect, or simply curious about electrification, join us to […]

 resource library